venomboss985/Raspberry-Pi-Introduction/1_Basic_Setup/Basic_Setup_Part_1_Slides.md

 * \>32GB MicroSD card and adapter
 * GUI setup:
   * Micro USB cable to power supply
-  * Mini HDMI to HDMI adapter or cable
+  * Mini HDMI to HDMI adapter and HDMI cable (for monitor)
+    * Or a Mini HDMI to HDMI cable
   * Micro USB hub (for keyboard/mouse)
 * Headless setup (recommended for Zero boards):
   * Micro USB data cable to computer